Saunton East Course Review

 Probably the biggest danger on the next is the ditch that runs down the right-hand side of the fairway.
 If you can manage to avoid that you should have a relatively short iron into a pretty flat green.

-Before moving onto the next tee you might wish to avail yourself of the ‘Tees Up’ service.
+Before moving on to the next tee you might wish to avail yourself of the ‘Tees Up’ service.
 A selection of food and drink is available during peak periods.

 The eighth hole offers one of the classic blind tee shots that you find on so many links courses.
 The landing area is relatively generous so you just need to make sure you clear the dune in front of you.

-The danger at the 10th is in underestimating its difficulty.
+The danger on the 10th is in underestimating its difficulty.
 The second shot is played uphill.
 Should you miss the green you’ll find yourself with a very difficult chip or bunker shot from one of those deep pot bunkers.

 Unlucky for some 13 is another tricky par-3 where the green can be difficult to hit and nasty pot bunkers await.
-If the flag is set on the upper-tier then that can also add to the difficulty.
+If the flag is set on the upper tier then that can also add to the difficulty.

 The par-4 14th is quite tricky as the tee is set up above the level of the fairway and you are generally going to be dealing with a crosswind from the right.
 Should you manage to negotiate the tee shot then you need to be accurate with your second.
 Anything falling short is going to have to deal with a very narrow strip of fairway leading up to the green.